amrbGitHub/odoo-custom-hospital-manager-module/README.md

 - CRUD operations for classes such as Doctor, Appointments, Patient, Customer Tickets
 - IMAP protocol for recieving emails outside of the Odoo module and parse them into a ticket format as well as providing a ticket number and adding the name and email of the sender as a new patient
 - SMTP protocol for sending automated messages to patients who have created a new appointment with a doctor.

+You can download this module as a zip folder, extract it, then add it to your current odoo branch.